Male, female or X? Oregon adds third option to driver's licenses

-Oregon on Thursday became the first U.S. state to allow residents to identify as neither male nor female on state driver's licenses, a decision that transgender advocates called a victory for civil rights.
+* Says it raised 36.27 billion won in private placement of 6.6 million shares of the company

-Under a policy unanimously adopted by the Oregon Transportation Commission, residents can choose to have an "X," for non-specified, displayed on their driver's license or identification cards rather than an "M" for male or "F" for female.
+June 15 Oregon became on Thursday the first U.S. state to allow residents to identify as other than male or female on state driver's licenses, a decision that transgender advocates called a victory.

-The policy change was cheered by supporters as a major step in expanding legal recognition and civil rights for people who do not identify as male or female.
-This includes individuals with both male and female anatomies, people without a gender identity and those who identify as a different gender than listed on their birth certificate.
+Under a policy unanimously adopted by the Oregon Transportation Commission, residents can choose to have an "X," for non-specified, displayed on their drivers' license or identification cards rather than an "M" for male or "F" for female.
+The move was cheered by supporters as a civil rights victory.

 The state's Driver and Motor Vehicle Services Division expects to start offering the option in July.